tesssophia/Tess-Niewood-Portfolio/finalproject2.md

 - The interviewee was surprised at the disproportionate number of non-rural mothers covered by Medicaid.
 They had expected the sheer volume in urban areas to counteract this

 ## Interview #2
+Interviewee: 27 year old female working in design and social media

+This interview was helpful in focusing on some of the particulars - critiquing the text, typos and minor errors.
+The interviewee felt that the story didn't necessarily clearly hit my 4 outlined points, so in the final I plan to make the structure a bit more clear.

+## Interview #3
+Interviewee: 27 year old male, lawyer

+Echoing the other interviewees, he confirmed the message and story were clear.
+The interviewee also noted that the pie charts highlighting the disproportionate share of Black women covered by Medicaid was unclear.

+While Medicaid covering minorities wasn't surprising, the disparities in outcomes was.
+In the final I need to find a way to highlight this more.

+# Mood board / style
+I struggled to put together a mood board for my presentation because I wanted it to have a soft, sensitive feel without being comical or childish.
+I put together a couple virtual collages, but I wasn't happy with any of them.
+In Shorthand's publicly available images I found the picture I used as my header in the storyboard, and it felt like the right "vibe" to me.
+I chose to base my color palette on this image using the eyedropper in Flourish.
+Initially I thought to include similar flower images throughout the website, but when we shared in class my group found these distracting and confusing.
+Ultimately I removed them before my user interviews, and I think the website is effective standing on its own with minimal imagery.